Doctors Note Logo

 Recognizing Early Signs

 While adding creatine may hold promise, early detection of Alzheimer's is crucial.
-If you or a loved one notice persistent changes in memory, language or daily tasks, you can use a free AI-powered tool to check your symptoms for Alzheimer's Disease in just a few minutes.
+If you or a loved one notice persistent changes in memory, language or daily tasks, it's important to take action quickly—you can check your symptoms using a free AI-powered tool that provides personalized insights in just three minutes.
 Early evaluation by a medical professional allows for more treatment options and better planning.

 Next Steps and Medical Guidance